Certifying the activation of Bell nonlocality with finite data

-In order to obtain an outer approximation of the confidence ellipsoid in the form of a hyperoctahedron, we replace the Euclidean norm in the definition of the ellipsoid by the one-norm.
-For $m$ orthonormal vectors $(\boldsymbol b_i)_i$, we use the inequality
+In order to obtain an outer approximation of the confidence ellipsoid in the form of a hyperoctahedron, we replace the two-norm in the definition of the ellipsoid by the one-norm.
+For this we use that in an $\ell$-dimensional vector space with orthonormal basis $(\vec b_i)_i$, we have